katelloyd83/sound-fundamentals/modules/week-3/_posts/2019-12-30-conclusions.md

 topic: Weekly Conclusions
 ---

-This week was a deep dive back into the topic of Sonic Art, as well as look at the idea of Soundscapes.
+This week was a deep dive back into the topic of Sonic Art, as well as look at the idea of Soundscapes, and field recording.

-Next week, we will further consider the topic of soundscape, as well as look more into the ideas of field recording.
-We will also continue exploring DAWs.
-To that end, you will capture and edit your own soundscape work next week.
+Obviously, part of this process was that you learned how to capture audio for yourself, using your mobile-device/phone.

-In addition to the response for this week, please keep playing in Reaper, so that you are feeling more comfortable by next week.
+I hope you enjoyed the process during this week.
+We are excited to listen to your soundscape captures!